 Treylance is already leaving its mark on the freelance market, and it would be interesting to see the platform’s progress in the near future.
 If all predictions about the freelance market turn out to be true, then we might be in for a very interesting period of growth and rapid expansion not too long from now.
 At the same time, those who take advantage of this situation early on are the ones who stand to benefit the most in the future.
 Platforms like Treylance might eventually have an established place in the freelance market, making it challenging for newcomers to make a name for themselves.

-The bottom line is, those who want to take full advantage of the freelance market and what it has to offer should be among the pioneers of services like Treylance.
+The bottom line is, those who want to take full advantage of the freelance market and what it has to offer should be among the pioneers of a white glove freelance service like Treylance.
 It may be hard to predict the future, but one thing is certain at this point – freelancers are going to have a major presence in it.
 And it’s definitely great to see the work of people like Mike Raitsyn.
-Platforms like Treylance are likely going to be among the major driving forces of the market of tomorrow, and it’s important to follow their development from early on.
+Platforms like Treylance that offer a white glove freelance service are likely going to be among the major driving forces of the market of tomorrow, and it’s important to follow their development from early on.